Research

 AIRCRAFT CAMPAIGNS

-Making observations from aircraft enables us to study emissions, uptake, and transport processes on scales ranging from local to global.
-We conduct this research on a range of platforms, from small propellor aircraft to larger platforms, such as the NSF/NCAR GV.
+Making observations from aircraft enables us to study emissions, uptake, chemical, and transport processes on scales ranging from local to global.
+We conduct this research on a range of platforms, from small propeller aircraft to larger platforms, such as the NSF/NCAR GV.

 Photo from the field: Antarctic Sea Ice